mlr7/CNN-As-Tool-For-Complexity-Science/README.md

 Examples of how convolutional neural networks, and deep learning in general (CNN, Transformers, Autoencoders, . . . ) can be used as an essential tool for studying complex systems.

 Overview of Idea: CNN (and/or Vision_Transformers), and DL in general, extract powerful features from complex systems, very difficult or impossible for humans to extract such features.
-Work this out with powerful complexity-science simulations (Ising, CA, Life, . . . ), and applying CNN and other DL to them . . . and xAI on the results, and on . . .
+Work this out with powerful complexity-science simulations (Ising, SOC, CA, Life, . . . ), and applying CNN and other DL to them . . . and xAI on the results, and on . . .